 Tamar Mason

 Mason’s primary schooling was at The Waldorf School in Johannesburg where she was taught woodwork, sewing and art in abundance.
-In grade two her class planted a vegetable patch and made butter by hand and baked bread in a wood oven.
-This set the course.
-After six miserable months of full-time university, she taught art at St Marks College in Jane Furse.
-This was followed by a year in Italy studying art and jewellery design.
+In grade two, her class planted a vegetable patch, made butter by hand and baked bread in a wood oven.
+This set the course for a life of making things with her hands.

-In 1997 she gave birth to Simon and in 2000 to Maru.
-Their arrival was the trigger that led to Mason and her partner Mark Attwood leaving Johannesburg in favour of a beautiful valley outside of White River in Mpumalanga in 2003.
-Here they set up The Artists’ Press in a purpose built studio and set about planting a food forest.
+The birth of Mason’s children, Simon and Maru, led her and her partner Mark Attwood to leave Johannesburg in favour of a beautiful valley outside of White River in Mpumalanga.
+Here they set up The Artists’ Press in a purpose-built studio and set about planting a food forest.
+As co-director of the studio, Mason focuses on marketing and curation.

 Tamar Mason shadow hands 2023